mwc360/mwc360.github.io/_posts/2024-10-24-Spark-for-the-SQL-Developer.md

         ```sql
         SELECT explode(array('a', 'b', 'c')) AS value
         ```
-These are just a sampling of reasons SparkSQL is an extremely expressive SQL dialect, simplifying complex tasks and reducing boilerplate code compared to T-SQL and other dialects.
+These are just a sampling of reasons SparkSQL is an extremely expressive SQL dialect, simplifying complex tasks and reducing boilerplate code as compared to most traditional SQL dialects.
 For those transitioning from traditional SQL databases, these operators can make working with large datasets, semi-structured data, and complex transformations far more efficient with much less code.

 ## Comparing Core Development Concepts
 ### Compute Sizing